jkoubele/pol-ii-speed/README.md

-# dev-pol-ii-analysis
+# pol-ii-speed
-Provisionary repo for developing pipeline analysing RNA Polymerase II related processes from total RNA-seq.
+Repo with a pipeline using total RNA-seq to estimate changes of RNA Polymerase II elongation speed, and also changes in the speed of intron splicing.